commercetools/commercetools-payone-integration/README.md

 ## Multitenancy

-Starting from version 2 a single service instance may be uses for multiple tenants, e.g. same service for different shop, merchants or suppliers.
+Starting from version 2 a single service instance may be used for multiple tenants, e.g. same service for different shop, merchants or suppliers.
 The next configuration properties are required for this:

   * set mandatory `TENANTS` property as described in _[Mandatory common properties](#mandatory-common-properties)_ section above.